ferociousfox/code-review-beep-boop/README.md

     * _input: 2_
     * _output: [1,2]_

+  * _replace all Numbers that are divisible by 3 with "I'm sorry dave, I'm afraid i can't do that."_
+    * _input: 3_
+    * _output: "I'm sorry dave, I'm afraid i can't do that."_

   * _replace all Numbers that contain 1 with "boop!"_
     * _input: 1_
     * _output: "boop!"_